 A strong upward fluctuation in the economic activities is called boom.
-As economies try to recover out of the phases of slowdown, recession and depression at times the measures taken by the governments as well as the private sector might put economic activities as such which the economic systems fail to digest.
+80 As economies try to recover out of the phases of slowdown, recession and depression at times the measures taken by the governments as well as the private sector might put economic activities as such which the economic systems fail to digest.
 This is the phase of the boom.
 The major economic traits of boom may be listed as given below:

-- (i) an accelerated and prolonged increase in the demand; - (ii) demand peaks up to such a high level that it exceeds sustainable output/production levels; - (iii) the economy heats up and a demandsupply lag is visible; - (iv) the market forces mismatch (i.e., demand and supply disequilibirium) and tend to create a situation where inflation start going upward; - (e) the economy might face structural problems like shortage of investible capital, lower savings, falling standard of living, creation of a sellers' market.
+- (i) an accelerated and prolonged increase in the demand; - (ii) demand peaks up to such a high level that it exceeds sustainable output/production levels; - (iii) the economy heats up and a demandsupply lag is visible; - (iv) the market forces mismatch (i.e., demand and supply disequilibirium) and tend to create a situation where inflation starts going upward; - (v) the economy might face structural problems like shortage of investible